 As a journal leader in the industry publishing articles with misinformation is hurtful to the entire industry of Medical and Recreational Marijuana and Industrial Hemp used in Food, supplements, and industrial products.
 Kristen Nichols (2018) article claims Marijuana and Hemp are the same plants and that by changing nutrients the plant may increase the THC content to become marijuana.
 It seems akin to claiming all grapes are the same, no matter where they come from or how there grown whether they are white or red you can get the same results.

 It is true that Marijuana and Hemp are in the same Genus family of Cannabaceae (Cannabis) although they are not the same plant.
 The family of Cannabis includes Rosales, the rose order of dicotyledonous plants.
 The Rosales contains 9 families, 261 genera, and more than 7,700 species (Robertson & Systma, 2018).
 The Hemp (Cannabis sativa), includes Indica as part of the family.
 Sativa grows to benefit fiber and low THC, Indica is grown for the flower which provides high THC.
-The Sativa and Indica have been crossbred and will provide hybrid strains which have different benefits and effects.
+Sativa and Indica have been crossbred and will provide hybrid strains that have different benefits and effects.

-Research published by the Medicine National Institutes of Health have shown there is a difference in the RNA.
+Research published by the Medicine National Institutes of Health has shown there is a difference in the RNA.
 An article discussing strain analysis shows that depending on the strain characteristics will have a different effect based on the cannabinoids, terpenes, and flavonoids present in the strain (Baron, Lucas, Eades, & Hogue, 2018).

 I do agree with Kristen’s point that calling a variant bad on the premise it has psychoactive properties is poor judgment (Nichols, 2018).
 Research shows that Cannabis in all forms may have a benefit (Baron et al,2018) and to ignore scientific research proving positive outcomes is wrong.

 As an industry leader, it is important to print non-bias articles and have a clear understanding of topics and Genus of taxonomy when discussing cannabis.
-Misinformation can become a loose proposition which muddies the waters for all in this precarious industry.
+Misinformation can become a loose proposition that muddies the waters for all in this precarious industry.